uclahs-cds/project-method-AlgorithmEvaluation-BNCH-000082-SRCRNDSeed/README.md

 # Impact of seed selection on subclonal reconstruction solutions

-The project goal is to quantify:
+Project goal:
-1. How SRC results vary depending on the combination of SRC tools
+1. Quantify SRC result variability across SRC tools
-2. How SRC results vary depending on the initializing random seed
+2. Quantify SRC result variability across initializing random seed

 ## Description

 In this project, we have expanded the subclonal reconstruction pipeline https://github.com/uclahs-cds/pipeline-call-SRC to accept the output of multiple mutation callers.

-We have integrated 4 additional mutation callers (MuTect2 single-sample mode, SomaticSniper, Strelka2, Battenberg) by creating parsers that extract variant data from the different tools' output.
+We have integrated 4 additional mutation callers (MuTect2, SomaticSniper, Strelka2, Battenberg) by creating parsers that extract variant data from the different tools' output.
 The parsers can be found here https://github.com/uclahs-cds/tool-SRC-util.

-We used primary tumour samples from a cohort of 14 head and neck cancer patients and 10 random seeds per sample to test each pipeline combination output.

-## Random seed selection
+## Random Seed Selection

 ### Generating random seeds: